Perpetuals Learn Trade Perpetuals

 02Direction

-The first decision: long or short
+Your first decision: Long or short?

 03Sizing